-One postdoc position and two phd positions are available in my newly founded research group at Jena University, Germany.
+One postdoc position and three phd positions are available in my newly founded research group at Jena University, Germany.

 I am currently moving from my previous position as Head of Cheminformatics and Metabolism at the European Bioinformatics Institute (EBI) to the Institute for Analytical Chemistry as Professor for Analytical Chemistry, Cheminformatics and Chemometrics at Jena University.
 The successful candidates will help forming the nucleus of the new research group and work in an exciting network of local and international collaborations, such as the PhenoMeNal project funded by the European Commission in their Horizon2020 framework program.

 - Postdoc: We are looking for a talented cheminformatician, bioinformatician or someone with comparable skills to work on the development cloud-based methods for computational metabolomics.
 The successful candidate will work closely with the H2020 e-infrastructure project PhenoMeNal, a European consortium of 14 partners.
 This position requires excellent skills in at least one modern, object-oriented programming language.
 A strong interest in metabolomics and cloud computing as well as the ability to work in a distributed team will be advantageous.
 The postdoc will also have the opportunity to participate in the day-to-day management of the group as well as in the organisation of seminars and practical courses for our students.

 - PhD student, biomedical information mining: In this phd project the candidate will combine methods of text mining, image mining and cheminformatics to extract information about metabolites and natural products from the published primary literature.
 This includes opportunities to work with the OpenMinTed consortium, where we have been leading the biomedical use case in the last 1.5 years, as well as with the ContentMine team.